Narcissists are nasty, but they aren’t Sociopaths.

 Most of their bad behavior is reserved for their loved ones, but can debut in public.

-Express out of the norm over empathy for circumstances & others they relate to.
+Express out of the norm over empathy for circumstances and others they relate to.

 Turn conversations to their opinions, concerns – or lose interest in the conversation.